SamirPaulb/SamirPaulb/README.md

 <b>About Me:</b>👨🏻‍💻&nbsp;

   🎓 &nbsp;I'm currently studying Electronics and Communication Engineering at National Institute of Technology, Durgapur.\
-  💡 &nbsp;Some technologies I enjoy working with include Python3 • MySQL • Git • HTML5 • CSS • C • Linux.\
+  💡 &nbsp;Some technologies I enjoy working with include *Python3 • MySQL • Git • HTML5 • CSS • C • Linux*.\
-  🌱 &nbsp;I'm on track for learning more about Algorithms, Software Development and Systems Design.\
+  🌱 &nbsp;I'm on track for learning more about *Algorithms • Software Development • Systems Design*.\
-  ✉️ &nbsp;You can shoot me an email at samirpaulb@gmail.com!
+  ✉️ &nbsp;You can shoot me an email at *samirpaulb@gmail.com*!
 I'll try to respond as soon as I can.